The Witcher season 2 is on its way and a thrilling new trailer has now arrived.

-Now that filming on The Witcher season 2 has wrapped, fans are desperate for more info on Netflix's hit adaptation.
-Season 1 was amongst the most-watched shows of 2019 and was loved by fantasy and video game fans alike, so it's no surprise plenty of people are excited for The Witcher season 2!
+Season 1 was amongst the most-watched shows of 2019 and was loved by fantasy and video game fans alike, so it's no surprise plenty of people are excited for The Witcher season 2.

-The first season left us with plenty of unanswered questions, as Yennefer's fate is unknown, Nilfgaard's army is defeated (for now at least), and Geralt of Rivia is finally united with his Child of Surprise.
+The first season, one of the best Netflix series ever, left us with plenty of unanswered questions, as Yennefer's fate is unknown, Nilfgaard's army is defeated (for now at least), and Geralt of Rivia is finally united with his Child of Surprise.
 So we're sure there's plenty to look forward to in the future.

 Where will season 2 take us?
 Here's everything we know so far.